AstraeusZhao/evm-patterns/SECURITY.md

 For a suspected vulnerability, open a private report through the repository's GitHub security contact when available.
-Include the affected file, impact,
+Include the affected file, impact, reproduction steps, and a suggested severity.
+Do not disclose an exploit